CAL Internal Funding Opportunities

 CAL Critical Thinking Grants đź•‘

 The aim of this award program is to encourage the examination and testing of propositions that lead to the creation of new knowledge.
-Applicants may apply for one-course release during the grant cycle for such purposes as writing an article or book or preparing a proposal for external funding.
+Applicants may apply for one-course release during the grant cycle for such purposes as writing a peer reviewed article, substantive content for a book, external funding application or a teaching/training tool that embeds research outcomes for the betterment of student experience at SDSU.

 The CAL Research Committee will review the proposals and make ranked recommendations to the Dean.
 The Dean will make the final award decisions.
 The CTG grant period is one academic year, starting in August and ending in May.